gecampbell/galliard.xyz/content/recipe/biscuits.md

    letting it sit for 30 minutes, but I haven't found that that makes any difference at all, and I'm not sure what that's supposed to do except make you hungrier.
+   Add more flour if it sticks to the tea cloth, and use the cloth to fold the dough over itself a few times; this will add layers to the biscuits and help them to be more flaky.
 6. Cut the biscuits; I use a round cookie/biscuit cutter, but cutting them into squares may help reduce the amount of leftover dough that has to be re-kneaded and re-cut.
+I've always been told to never twist the cutter when cutting them, as it can pinch the edges together and prevent them from rising.
 7. Arrange the biscuits on the baking sheet.
 Make sure they're all touching, and all the leavening will force them to rise *up* rather than